wp-plugins/image-widget/readme.txt

 Filters the alt text of the image.
 Accepts additional $args and $instance arguments.

+*image_widget_image_link*

+Filters the url that the image links to.
+Accepts additional $args and $instance arguments.

+*image_widget_image_link_target*

+Filters the link target of the image link.
+Accepts additional $args and $instance arguments.

+*image_widget_image_attributes*

+Filters a list of image attributes used in the image output.
+Similar to 'wp_get_attachment_image_attributes' Accepts $instance arguments

+*image_widget_link_attributes*

+Filters a list of attributes used in the image link.
+Similar to 'wp_get_attachment_image_attributes' Accepts $instance arguments

 == Changelog ==

 = 4.0 =

-* Significant upgrades to support the new WordPress media manager.
+* Significant upgrades to support the new WordPress media manager (Thank you @kyleunzicker, @dancameron, @dudekpj, @JakePT)
 * Significant improvements the administrative user interface.
-* Abstracted support for older versions of WordPress so that that we don't break old versions with this upgrade (Though there's no reason you shouldup grade this widget and NOT your WP install!
+* Abstracted support for older versions of WordPress so that that we don't break old versions with this upgrade (Though there's no reason you should up grade this widget and NOT your WP install!
 You should always keep WordPress core up to date!)
+* Added 'image_widget_link_attributes' filter to easily process link attributes and to default to having the link 'title' be the 'alt' or 'title' content.
+(Thank you @ZeroGravity, @pixelyzed, and @javiandgo)

 = 3.3.8 =